peterkuma/ds-format/docs/master/Python_API/functions.md

 #### readdir

-Read multiple files in a directory.
+Read all data files in a directory.

 Usage: `readdir`(*dirname*, *variables*=`None`, *merge*=`None`, *warnings*=[], ...)

+Only files with known extensions are read.
+Files are read in an alphabetical order.

 Arguments: